Updated May 16, 2026§ For Vehicles

 The four-way comparison comes down to monthly cost, network reliability, and how much setup pain you can tolerate.

 Worst value for TK905: Tello.
-The cost saves $7/year vs US Mobile, but throttling defeats the real-time tracking purpose.
-Use Tello only if you accept 2-minute update delays.
+The cost saves $7/year vs US Mobile, but its cheapest-tier throttling defeats the real-time tracking purpose.
+Use Tello only if you accept slower updates.

 How to Activate Your SIM in the TK905 (Setup Steps)

 The TKSTAR manual lists six SMS commands but skips the actual SIM activation.
-Here is the working flow we used across all four carriers.
+Here is the working flow for all four carriers.

 1. Activate the SIM with your carrier first.
 Activate it before inserting into the TK905.
 Plug the SIM into any phone and confirm it can send and receive a test SMS.
 Note the SIM’s phone number; you’ll text the TK905 from this number later.